 Operation theatre & infection control

 Surgical site infections cause significant morbidity and mortality in the postoperative period.
 Opening of the operating room door disrupts its filtered atmosphere, increasing contamination above the wound.
 We conducted a study of traffic in the operating room as a risk for infections.
-This is an observational study of recorded behaviors in the operating room.
+This is an observational study of recorded behaviours in the operating room.
 Data collected included number of people entering/exiting, the role of these individuals, and the cause for the event.
 A total of 3071 door openings were recorded in 28 cases.
 Traffic varied from 19 to 50 events per hour across specialties – according to a study

 Multi functional wireless sensor modules deployed in operaton theater can help monitor various parameters such as temperature, humidity, door opening, intruder detection to aid infection control.